External Transfer Applicants

 - AP English Language and Comp or AP English Literature and Comp – a score of 5 will fulfill the First-Year Writing Seminar

 - IB English Literature HL—a score of 7 will fulfill the First-Year Writing Seminar

 - AP Statistics—The Hotel School will not accept advanced credit for statistics

 Consideration of credit awards for General Certificate of Education “A” Level Examinations and International Baccalaureate Higher Level Examinations is summarized in the University Courses of Study. http://courses.cornell.edu/content.php?catoid=28&navoid=7243

-Cornell uses the Common Application or the Universal College Application.
-Please review the application instructions provided by the Undergraduate Admissions Office to determine which forms are right for you.
+Cornell uses the Common Application.
+Please review the application instructions provided by the Undergraduate Admissions Office before getting started.